Steve78392/discord-bot/README.md

 > * `DISCORD_BOT_TOKEN`: Your Discord bot token from Discord Developer Program.
 > * `OWNER_ID`: Your Discord user ID or other account that you want it to have all permissions

-## Running the bot
+## ▶️ Running the bot
-With `.venv` open, execute the following command:
+With your `.venv` active, execute the following command:
 ```bash
 python3 bot.py
 ```